Hurwa134/Hurwa134.github.io/SevenXSeven.2.md

 I found this to be a really inspiring idea, and all of Mary Ellen's work really resonates with me.
 I decided to try to create a similar visual effect by filming the paper cut outs of the spiritual symbols reflected in a mirror.
 I also used irridescent colored cellophane to cover the lense of my iPhone camera and also to cover the flashlight which I placed underneath the paper symbols.

+Again, I learned that I definitely need to use a tripod and get a better system for filming, with this prototype.
+My hands also appeared in the video and I think it would be better to use some kind of invisible thread, and I think there could be more interesting ways of creating infinity/illusions with paper and cardboard in mirrors.
+I would want to try it with more intricate cut outs and also incorporate shadows, and use more spiritual symbols.
+I would also like to do more of a thought-out, meaningful choreography with the different symbols to accompany the music in an expressive way that has more meaning.
+I really liked how the irridescent cellophane looked with the white paper, and I think the reflections in the mirror are pretty as well as a good metaphor for the idea of the "spirit world/that which we can't see" and our waking reality.